Test and debug

 Integration sandbox constraints

 If you run automated build verification tests, conduct testing in production, or perform manual testing in the integration sandbox, you may reach the maximum limits for the integration sandbox.
-These limits are 75 customers, 5 subscriptions per customer, 25 seats per subscription, and $200 of Azure usage per month.
+These limits are 75 customers, 5 subscriptions per customer, and 25 seats per subscription.

 |Product Title||Effective Date||Sku Title||Region [ArmRegionName]||Instance Key [ArmSkuName]||Duration||Consumption Meter Id|